Binary Search Algorithm Code Template

 return nums[right] == target ? right : -1;

-With the binary search algorithms for both left and right boundaries, you can solve LeetCode Problem 34: "Find First and Last Position of Element in Sorted Array".
-Let's sort out the causal logic of these detailed differences:
+With binary search for finding left and right boundaries, you can solve LeetCode 34: Find First and Last Position of Element in Sorted Array.
+Let’s go through the logic behind the small differences in these binary search methods:

-First, the basic binary search algorithm:
+First, the most basic binary search:

 Because we initialize right = nums.length - 1

-Thus, while (left <= right)
+So we use while (left <= right)

-Also, left = mid + 1 and right = mid - 1
+And we update left = mid + 1 and right = mid - 1

-Since we only need to find one target index
+Since we only need to find one target index,

-Second, binary search for the left boundary:
+When nums[mid] == target, we can return immediatelySecond, binary search for the left boundary:

 Because we initialize right = nums.length

-Thus, while (left < right)
+So we use while (left < right)

-Also, left = mid + 1 and right = mid
+And we update left = mid + 1 and right = mid

-Instead, tighten the right boundary to lock the left boundary
+We should tighten the right boundary to lock the leftmost indexThird, binary search for the right boundary:

 Because we initialize right = nums.length

-Thus, while (left < right)
+So we use while (left < right)

-Also, left = mid + 1 and right = mid
+And we update left = mid + 1 and right = mid

 int binary_search(int[] nums, int target) {